-WordPress runs 43% of the web.
-It's also responsible for an estimated 90% of all hacked CMS sites.
+The best open source CMS platforms solve four distinct problems that WordPress handles poorly: secure publishing at scale, developer-friendly headless APIs, enterprise content workflows, and modern React-based visual editing.
+WordPress runs 43% of the web and is responsible for an estimated 90% of all hacked CMS sites.
 The plugin ecosystem that makes WordPress flexible is the same ecosystem that creates security vulnerabilities, performance bloat, and maintenance headaches.
 Every WordPress site is one outdated plugin away from a security incident.

-Then there's the developer experience.
+The developer experience is no better.
 WordPress's PHP codebase, template hierarchy, and hook system were designed in 2003.
-Modern teams building content-driven products want headless APIs, composable architectures, and deployment pipelines — not wp-admin.
+Modern teams building content-driven products want headless APIs, composable architectures, and deployment pipelines.
+The wp-admin dashboard is not the answer.

-Open source CMS platforms have evolved beyond WordPress's paradigm.
+Open source CMS platforms have evolved far beyond WordPress's paradigm.
+You can explore the full range of tools in the CMS category and the headless CMS category in the Open Source Alternatives directory.
 Ghost focuses purely on publishing.
 Drupal handles enterprise-scale content operations.
-Craft CMS gives developers total control over content modeling.
-Each solves a different problem, and each does it better than WordPress in its specific domain.
+Payload CMS and Strapi give developers TypeScript-first content APIs.
+Each solves a different problem and does it better than WordPress in its specific domain.

 I compared 5 open source CMS platforms across publishing, developer experience, scalability, and ease of use.
 Here's which one matches your content needs.